VICO-UoE/OddOneOutAD/README.md

     <td>Rendered using <a href="https://deep-geometry.github.io/abc-dataset/">ABC</a>* shapes  (MIT827 license)</td>
 </table>

 *This repository does not claim ownership of the shapes in the original dataset.
-To obtain the original shape data, please refer to the dataset pages.
+To obtain the original shape data, please refer to their official dataset pages.
 You can retrieve the shape_ids from .json files in the scene folders.

 ## Examples